twilio/twilio-voice-react-native/github-temp/SECURITY.md

   *tag*, not the branch - it needs a tag pattern matching real version tags (final and RC alike), not just a branch pattern.
-- The npm trusted publisher must be configured on npmjs.com, scoped specifically to this repository, `release.yml`, **and the `production` environment**.
-This is now load-bearing rather than defense-in-depth: the environment claim is the only thing preventing a compromised dependency in `test` from publishing, since `test` shares `release.yml` with `deploy` and so carries a matching `workflow_ref`.
-Leaving the environment field blank still publishes correctly and will not fail any test - it just silently removes the control.
-See the tradeoff section above.
+- The npm trusted publisher must be configured on npmjs.com, scoped specifically to this repository, `release.yml`, and the `production` environment.
+The workflow scoping is what currently carries the weight, since no job in `release.yml` runs third-party code; the environment claim is defense-in-depth on top of that.
+Set it anyway - leaving it blank still publishes correctly and fails no test, so a later change that reintroduces a dependency install into `release.yml` would silently have no backstop.
 - **An independent dependency-vulnerability gate does not exist yet** (`yarn npm audit`, Dependabot alerts, or an SCA tool).
 This is the intended mitigation for the build-output poisoning path described above, and it is